nocturnaltortoise/ManPac/README.md

 ManPac
 ======

-This is Ovis63's Pacman version, which I've forked so I can nefariously steal all the code, I mean learn from his brilliant coding genius.
+This is Ovis63's Pacman version, which I've forked to hopefully improve as a side project.

 To Do: